Nathan Greaves

-Nathan Greaves (born 24 February 1998, Sheffield) is an English former motorcycle speedway rider.
+Nathan Robert Greaves (born 24 February 1998, Sheffield) is a former motorcycle speedway rider from England.

 Career

 Greaves started his British speedway career for the Cradley Heathens in 2013.
 He raced with Swindon Robins as a fast track reserve in 2014 before joining Workington Comets for the 2014 Premier League speedway season.
+Also in 2014, he was part of the Cradley team that won the National League Fours, held on 26 October 2014 at Brandon Stadium.

 After a season with the Sheffield Tigers in 2016 he signed for Wolverhampton Wolves in the SGB Premiership 2017 and Ipswich Witches for the 2017 season.
 He also rode for Wolves during the 2018 season before moving to Redcar Bears in 2019.

 His final season was with Edinburgh Monarchs in the SGB Championship and Armadale Devils in the National League during 2021.
 He retired after the season on 3 September 2021.